The Commercial Fisheries Center of Rhode Island proudly represents:

 Ocean State Fisherman’s Association | RI Commercial Fisherman’s Association | RI Lobstermen’s Association | RI Shellfishermen's Association | RI Monkfishermen's Association | Point Judith Fishermen Memorial Foundation | RI Party & Charter Boat Association | Eastern New England Scallop Association | Pt.
 Judith Scholarship Foundation

 Sharpen your knives and your cooking skills with “Cook a Fish, Give a Fish!” - a new program designed to connect Rhode Islanders with the fish caught in their backyard, the local fishing community, and each other!
-Sign up for a virtual seafood class, where a talented local chef will show you how to prepare and cook a fish that was caught not too far from your home!
-Profits go toward seafood donations for families who need food assistance during the pandemic.
+Sign up for a virtual seafood class, where a talented local chef will show you how to prepare and cook a fish that was caught not too far from your home! the profits from these classes go directly toward the CFCRI seafood donation program to donate seafood to Rhode Island families who need food assistance during the pandemic.

 Fish Forward is a new program established to help Rhode Island's seafood community recover from the COVID-19 pandemic and to thrive going forward.
 This program provides free business support to any member of the Rhode Island seafood industry including fishermen, restaurants, seafood dealers, and markets.
 All services being offered are free and confidential and are informed by the needs of the sector.
 They include monthly webinars; a free legal clinic; a blog about the latest goings-on; and one-on-one counseling that can cover a range of needs, like identifying and connecting with new markets, building a web presence, accounting advice, and licensing, permitting, insurance assistance, and a host of other things.
 Click here to learn more and find out how to register for free business support.